damianolodi/damNotes/content/ai/02-probability.md

 ### Bayes Classifier

 -   The Bayes classifier is a **machine learning technique** that can be used to **classify objects** such as text documents into two or more classes.
 The classifier is **trained by analysing a set of training data,** for which the correct classes are given.
-    -   _The naive Bayes classifier can be used to determine the probabilities of the classes given a number of different observations._ → Used in [3] as a naive model to make a spam filter.
+    -   _The naive Bayes classifier can be used to determine the probabilities of the classes given a number of different observations._ &rarr; Used in [3] as a naive model to make a spam filter.

--   **Assumption** → the feature variables are conditionally independent given the class.
+-   **Assumption** &rarr; the feature variables are conditionally independent given the class.

 * * *